Infinite-Impact-Insights/kig.re/professional/summary/index.md

  * Java
  * SQL

-*A bit dated, and possibly incomplete, but can catch up quickly:*

- * C/C++
- * Objective-C
- * Modern JavaScript libraries
- * React-based evented design

 *Open source tools I can fluently use on any project:*

  * Redis, Nginx, Haproxy, pgBouncer, twemproxy